YouTube Shorts can score you up to $10,000 in new monetization effort

 Google states that the YouTube Shorts Fund is the first step in its mission to monetize its TikTok and Instagram Reels competitor:

-YouTube Shorts beta first launched in India before expanding to the U.S. on some of the best Android phones like the Samsung Galaxy S21.
+YouTube Shorts beta first launched in India before expanding to the U.S. on some of the best Android phones.
 Google notes that it is still working some things out with Shorts, such as ads and bringing its Shorts player to more devices.

 Google also highlights some features that it's bringing to YouTube Shorts, such as remixing audio from eligible videos within a Short.
 This feature will likely be available for videos that allow it, as Google rolls out additional Shorts permissions for creators to opt-out of their content being used in Shorts.
 Other features Google highlights include basic filters, automatic captions, and mixing existing clips from your gallery into recordings.